Let’s talk about the big questions. You may be here because you’re wondering:

 - Does Sophiculture Ministries teach standard, evangelical Christian doctrine?

 - Is there anything different or unique about how we operate?

 - How can you know that we don’t teach anything twisted or cultish?

 To answer #1: First off, yes our doctrine is solid and traditional.
 We believe that God is Father, Son and Holy Spirit: three co-equal and co-eternal persons in one God.
 We believe that this doctrine of the Trinity delineates between authentic Christianity and the cults (such as Mormonism and Jehovah’s Witnesses).
-We believe that those who choose Jesus Christ’s life and death as eternal payment for their sins receive the power of his bodily resurrection for victory over sin, death and hell.
+We believe that those who choose Jesus Christ’s life and death as eternal payment for their sins, receive the power of his bodily resurrection for our victory over sin, death and hell.
 Jesus is preparing a home in heaven right now for everyone who receives him as Savior.

 As an organization, we’re more interested in discovering what Jesus believes than in which denomination is right.
 Because our purpose is to open structured dialogue between Christians, we keep our doctrinal statement simple and straightforward.
 The Bible is our sole authority.